 The ability to use mobile payment methods is a significant convenience.
 Maximizing that convenience entails the use of the consumer’s financial data in the payment app.
 That data, along with the user’s personalized security credentials, requires protection.
 The PSP must provide that protection.

 Developers can take a variety of approaches to protecting mobile apps and user data.
 PSD2 already requires, for example, apps utilize a separate execution environment from the device.
 Another approach could be the use of a RASP solution.
 These methods aim to protect the app and the data the app contains, but are of limited value if the device on which the app resides is compromised.

 Zimperium Enables PSD2 Compliance for Mobile Devices

 Zimperium’s zIAP enables bank app developers to meet requirements for device and software integrity, secure communication, and data protection, and to meet the Strong Customer Authentication requirement for mechanisms to mitigate harm in case of failure.

 Zimperium provides a software development kit (SDK) enabling developers to quickly and painlessly embed Zimperium’s machine learning-based detection engine, z9, directly inside any mobile app.
 With the zIAP SDK embedded, mobile apps can immediately determine if a user’s device is compromised, any network attacks are occurring or if malicious apps are installed.
-Moreover, developers can specify the remedial action that should apply when a given threat is detected.
+Moreover, developers can specify local remedial actions to mitigate the risk when a threat is detected.
 In short, zIAP is a single solution to meet a host of PSD2 requirements.